MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - Devices must be on [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) (build 19041.1103) or later.
 To confirm the build version on your device or re-flash to the latest OS, you can use the [Advanced Recovery Companion (ARC)](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8?rtc=1&activetab=pivot:overviewtab).
 You can find instructions [here](https://docs.microsoft.com/hololens/hololens-recovery#clean-reflash-the-device).
 Note that devices delivered until late September 2020 have Windows Holographic version 1903 pre-installed.
 Please contact your reseller to ensure that Autopilot-ready devices are shipped to you.

 - [Windows Holographic, version 2004] only supports Autopilot over ethernet connection.
 Ensure the HoloLens is connected to ethernet using a "USB-C to Ethernet" adapter **before turning it on**.
 Upon device boot no user interaction is required.
+If you are planning for an Autopilot roll-out to many HoloLens devices, we recommend that you plan for the adapter infrastructure.
+We do not recommend USB Hubs, as they often require additional third-party drivers to be installed which is not supported on HoloLens.

 - [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) (build 19041.1128) or later support Autopilot over Wi-Fi, although you may still use ethernet adapters.
 For devices connected via Wi-fi, the user must only: